Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 • Etc.

 These numbers need to be associated with a unit to have any meaning.
-If you don't specify which unit to use, then the sw unit will be used by default.
+If you don't specify which unit to use, then the mm (millimeter) unit will be used by default.

 The sw unit

-The sw unit is short for ScreenWidht, and it is the default unit used if you don't indicate which unit to use.
-It represents a percentage of the screen width.
-So, if the width of the screen your app is running on is 40 millimeters, then:
+The sw unit is short for ScreenWidth, and it represents a percentage of the screen width.
+So, if the screen your app is running on is 40 millimeters wide, then:

 • 1sw = 0.4 millimeters